smitragb/smitragb.github.io/_pages/about.md

 ------
 - *Batching Lattice-based Zero-Knowledge proofs for Integer Relations*: [IRELZK](https://github.com/Shashwatha-Mitra/bat-lns)

-This project was my foray into Lattice-based constructions for ZK proofs and my attempt to improving the current state of the art.
+This project was my foray into Lattice-based constructions for ZK proofs and my attempt to improve the current state of the art.
 The main idea of this project is rather cute: use randomized aggregation of the individual proof elements to get a single proof for a batch of instances.
 The idea provably retains the security of the protocol.
 - *Implementing Hermes Replication for a durable KV-store*: [Hermes](https://github.com/Shashwatha-Mitra/hermes-kvs)

 This project was a part of my Distributed Systems course at UW.
 We set out to implement the Hermes [replication protocol](https://hermes-protocol.com/) for a durable KV-store built using sqlite3.
 We compared this with our implementation of a sharded Chain Replication (CR) protocol for completeness, with Hermes beating CR by *4x* on writes.
 (Rust version coming soon! xD)